 The area is very popular with cyclists of course and there are bridleways as well.
 There is a fitness trail which seems to be very popular with people trying, and failing, to prove how fit they are.
 At this time of year it is full of conkers too.
 There is even a hidden hill fort next to one of the trails.

 There is also a Go-Ape and now a Junior Go-Ape for younger children.
 My boys have both done Go-Ape and they absolutely loved it!
 Biggest child was a bit nervous at first about being up so high but within a minute or so of being up there I wasn’t sure we’d get him down again!

-Wendover Woods is currently undergoing a massive transformation project, which is now nearly complete.
+Wendover Woods has now completed a massive transformation project.
 If you haven’t been up here recently the car park has been vastly improved and parking is pay on exit.

 The cafe has recently been transferred to new ownership since the visitor centre was completed.
 I’ve now had chance to look around and it’s ok.
 There’s tons more seating than there used to be, both inside and out.
 There’s an extensive menu as well.
 BUT it is expensive.
 We brought one can of coke, one cookie and one slice of cake and it came to over £8!

 There are some stunning views across the valley from the deck.
-Dogs are allowed to here, but you’re not allowed to bring picnics.
+Dogs are allowed to here, but you’re not allowed to eat picnics on the deck.
 There are lots of bike racks here too.
 If you do want to have a picnic then there are plenty of benches just below the deck.
 There are no bins here and you’re encouraged to take your rubbish home with you.